awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PutSession.md

   +  `text/plain; charset=utf-8`

  ** [botAlias](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-botAlias"></a>
 The alias in use for the bot that contains the session data\.
+Required: Yes

  ** [botName](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-botName"></a>
 The name of the bot that contains the session data\.
+Required: Yes

  ** [userId](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-userId"></a>
 The ID of the client application user\.
 Amazon Lex uses this to identify a user's conversation with your bot\.
 Length Constraints: Minimum length of 2\.
 Maximum length of 100\.
 Pattern: `[0-9a-zA-Z._:-]+`
+Required: Yes

 ## Request Body<a name="API_runtime_PutSession_RequestBody"></a>